-- 6. Behavioral assessment or evaluation, including, but not limited to, a referral to the Child Study Team, as appropriate; - 7.
-Behavioral management plan, with benchmarks that are closely monitored: - 8.
-Assignment of leadership responsibilities (e.g., hallway or bus monitor); - 9.
-Involvement of school disciplinarian; - 10.
-Pupil counseling: - 11.
-Parent conferences: - 12.
-Alternative placements (e.g., alternative education programs); - 13.
-Pupil treatment; or - 14.
-Pupil therapy. - 1.
-Develop a behavioral contract with the student.
-Ensure the student has a voice in the outcome and can identify ways he or she can solve the problem and change behaviors; - 2.
-Meet with parents to develop a family agreement to ensure the parent and the student understand school rules and expectations; - 3.
-Explain the long-term negative consequences of harassment, intimidation, and bullying on all involved; - 4.
-Ensure understanding of consequences, if harassment, intimidation, and bullying behavior continues; - 5.
-Meet with school counselor, school social worker, or school psychologist to decipher mental health issues (e.g., what is happening and why?); - 6.
-Develop a learning plan that includes consequences and skill building; - 7.
-Consider wrap-around support services or after-school programs or services; - 8.
+- Develop a behavioral contract with the student.
+Ensure the student has a voice in the outcome and can identify ways they can solve the problem and change behaviors; - Meet with parents to develop a family agreement to ensure the parent and the student understand school rules and expectations; - Explain the long term negative consequences of harassment, intimidation, and bullying on all involved; - Ensure understanding of consequences, if harassment, intimidation, and bullying behavior continues; - Meet with school counselor, school social worker, or school psychologist to decipher mental health issues (e.g., what is happening and why?); - Develop a learning plan that includes consequences and skill building;

+- 7. Consider wrap around support services or after-school programs or services: - 8.
 Provide social skill training, such as impulse control, anger management, developing empathy, and problem solving; - 9.
 Arrange for an apology, preferably written; - 10.
-Require a reflective essay to ensure the student understands the impact of his or her actions on others; - 11.
-Have the student research and teach a lesson to the class about bullying, empathy, or a similar topic;

-- 12. Arrange for restitution (i.e., compensation, reimbursement, amends, repayment), particularly when personal items were damaged or stolen; - 13.
+Require a reflective essay to ensure the student understands the impact of their actions on others; - 11.
+Have the student research and teach a lesson to the class about bullying, empathy, or a similar topic: - 12.
+Arrange for restitution (i.e., compensation, reimbursement, amends, repayment), particularly when personal items were damaged or stolen; - 13.
 Explore age-appropriate restorative (i.e., healing, curative, recuperative) practices; and - 14.
 Schedule a follow-up conference with the student.

-Personal - Target/Victim
+Personal Target/Victim

-- 1. Meet with a trusted staff member to explore the student's feelings about the incident; - 2.
-Develop a plan to ensure the student's emotional and physical safety at school; - 3.
-Have the student meet with the school counselor or school social worker to ensure he or she does not feel responsible for the bullying behavior; - 4.
-Ask students to log behaviors in the future; - 5.
-Help the student develop skills and strategies for resisting bullying; and - 6.
+- Meet with a trusted staff member to explore the student's feelings about the incident: - 2.
+Develop a plan to ensure the student's emotional and physical safety at school: - 3.
+Have the student meet with the school counselor or school social worker to ensure they do not feel responsible for the bullying behavior: - 4.
+Ask students to log behaviors in the future; - Help the student develop skills and strategies for resisting bullying; and - 6.
 Schedule a follow-up conference with the student.